Ransomware 2026: Protect Your Australian Small Business Data

 • Create dedicated zones for different departments

-• Restrict lateral movement between network segments
+• Restrict movement between network segments

 5. Train Your Team Regularly